 Surfing has a knack for fragging itself with embarrassment.
 Always has.
 Cheap canvas Duke Kahanamoku signature tennies.
-Soul surfing.
-Garrett McNamara.
-The Surf Ranch Pro.
+Droopy soul surfing platitudes.
+Surf Ranch Pro.
 I may roll my eyes and complain a little, but none of these misdirected surf-world outgrowths really bother me, for a couple of reasons.
 First, gorgeous as it is, surfing has always tricked people into thinking that, as a product, it will be easy to capture and present and take to market.
 It is not.
-I would prefer less crappy surf-themed representation, yes, but getting it right is really hard.
-The target is apple-sized and fifty yards downfield, and for every arrow that hits the mark, a few thousand fly wide.
+I would like to see fewer crappy surf-themed representations, yes, but getting it right is really hard.
+The target is apple-sized and 50 yards downfield, and for every arrow that hits the mark, a few thousand fly wide.

 Another reason I don’t mind a surf-world embarrassment is because of the gratification (and thank you William Gibson for inventing the internet) that comes from seeing something called out and well-mocked nearly in real-time.
 Which, I know, is as petty as it is performative.
 Mockers don’t win.
 Or rarely win.
 But we take our pleasures where we find them, and my day is improved when I see a well-crafted Twitter dart thrown at the WSL announcing team, or a Beachgrit takedown of Laird Hamilton.
 Remember the 2015 Point Break reboot?
 I didn’t see it either—but my surfing life was in no way reduced by its existence because I so much enjoyed the claws-out reviews.
 “The new Bodhi feels less like a dangerous, charismatic outlaw,” Vulture noted, “and more like the world’s worst college-seminar leader.”